Mythology of Stargate: Eclectic borrowings

 Scholars have remarked on the multiple borrowings of real-world mythology to provide Stargate settings.
 Mariella Scerri and David Zammit note numerous such uses in Stargate.

-Frederic Krueger analyses the use of Ancient Egyptian mythology.
-He comments that "From a critical standpoint, Stargate gives the initial impression of a very confused pop-cultural salad, randomly tossed together out of the vegetable bins of sci-fi, American military triumphalism, and a lot of Orientalizing Egyptomania.
+Frederic Krueger analyses the use of Ancient Egyptian mythology, and concludes: "From a critical standpoint, Stargate gives the initial impression of a very confused pop-cultural salad, randomly tossed together out of the vegetable bins of sci-fi, American military triumphalism, and a lot of Orientalizing Egyptomania.
 Yet the film was a lasting hit".

+Ultimately, he concludes that Stargate "serves as a neo-mythology able to re-enchant the world, to present an attractive anti-authoritarian option for identity formation and yet functionally equivalent to religion (according to traditional modern definitions) in its creationist tenet".